canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/hard/q4/QuestionText.md

 ## Question Text

-Some data should be encrypted, however to do so you need a key to base the encryption off of.
-Design a `CryptBox` class using the provided class components, and create a `crossEncrypt` method that takes another `CryptBox` object and uses that object's key to encrypt the other object's data.
+Some data should be encrypted, however, to do so you need a key to base the encryption off of.
+Design a `CryptBox` class to encrypt data using the requirements below.

 ### CryptBox Class: